syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

         }

         /// <summary>
-        /// Gets or sets the current author.
+        /// Gets or sets the current author of the message.
         /// </summary>
-        public Author CurrentUser
+        public Author CurrentAuthor
         {
             get
             {
-                return this.currentUser;
+                return this.currentAuthor;
             }
             set
             {
-                this.currentUser = value;
+                this.currentAuthor = value;
-                RaisePropertyChanged("CurrentUser");
+                RaisePropertyChanged("CurrentAuthor");
             }
         }